Che Guevara: Great Debate and Missile Crisis

-In March 1962, Guevara admitted in a speech that the economic plan was a failure, specifically stating it was "an absurd plan, disconnected from reality, with absurd goals and imaginary resources."
-The failure of the industrialization plan had immediate impacts by 1962.
-In that year, Cuba introduced a rationing system for food.
+In March 1962, Guevara admitted in a speech that the economic plan was a failure, stating it was "an absurd plan, disconnected from reality, with absurd goals and imaginary resources."
+The failure had impacts by 1962, Cuba introduced a rationing system for food.

-Fidel Castro soon invited Marxist economists around the world to debate two main propositions.
-One proposition proposed by Che Guevara was that Cuba could bypass any capitalist then "socialist" transition period and immediately become an industrialized "communist" society if "subjective conditions" like public consciousness and vanguard action are perfected.
+Fidel Castro invited Marxist economists to debate two propositions.
+One proposed by Guevara was that Cuba could bypass capitalist, then "socialist" transition period, and immediately become an industrialized "communist" society if "subjective conditions" like public consciousness and vanguard action are perfected.
 The other proposition held by the Popular Socialist Party was that Cuba required a transitionary period as a mixed economy in which Cuba's sugar economy was maximized for profit before a "communist" society could be established.

-Guevara elaborated in this period that moral incentives should exist as the main motivator to increase workers' production.
-All profits created by enterprises were to be given to the state budget, and the state budget would cover losses.
-Institutions that developed socialist consciousness were regarded as the most important element in maintaining a path to socialism rather than materially incentivized increases in production.
-Implementation of the profit-motive was regarded as a path towards capitalism and as one of the flaws of the Eastern bloc economies.
-The economy would also rely on mass mobilizations and centralized planning as a method for developing the economy.
-The main ideal that compromised the consciousness that would develop socialism was the praise of the "new man", a citizen that was only motivated by human solidarity and self-sacrifice.
+Guevara elaborated that moral incentives should exist as the main motivator to increase workers' production.
+All profits were to be given to the state budget, and the state would cover losses.
+Institutions that developed socialist consciousness were regarded as the most important element in maintaining a path to socialism, rather than materially incentivized increases in production.
+Implementation of the profit-motive was regarded as a path towards capitalism and one of the flaws of the Eastern bloc economies.
+The economy would rely on mass mobilizations and centralized planning as a method for development.
+The main ideal that compromised the consciousness that would develop socialism was the praise of the "new man", a citizen that was only motivated by solidarity and self-sacrifice.